Approved by the What’s Up Moms Medical Advisory Board

 “I already had influenza, so I don’t need to get vaccinated.”

 Since the strains tend to change each year, getting the flu doesn’t provide lasting immunity.
-Plus, the vaccine protects against 3 or 4 different strains.
+Plus, the vaccine protects against three or four different strains.
 I’ve had several patients with the misfortune of getting a bad case of Influenza A, only to show up in the office the next month with Influenza B.

 “My kid hates shots so I just want to avoid putting him/her through that.”